How to Learn Belly Dance at Home

 The series of DVD's by Indian twins Veena and Neena is popular, and widely available in shops - but they are quite basic, and most people find they outgrow them fairly quickly.
 If they are all you can find locally, then they are enough to get you started - but I think there are better instructors out there.
 For that reason I recommend Michelle Joyce's DVD, but you'll probably have to buy it online.

-As an advanced dancer, this beginners' DVD is too simple for me, but I have recommended it to new starters and had good feedback from them.
-Not surprising,given Michelle Joyce's stellar reputation as a belly dance instructor.
+As an advanced dancer, this beginners' DVD is too simple for me, but I have recommended it to new starters and had great feedback from them.
+It is not only clear and very easy to follow, but quite motivational which will encourage you to stick with this truly rewarding form of dance.
+Not surprising, given Michelle Joyce's stellar reputation as a belly dance instructor.

 Belly Dance Schools